floranguyen0/meet-cap/README.md

 |Advisor| 0.2B|2%|180-day cliff, followed by 5% monthly vesting for 5 months, then 3% monthly vesting for 25 months|[0x84cfed191A4E5aee3282B50bDC0080f5Abb9a323](https://mumbai.polygonscan.com/address/0x84cfed191A4E5aee3282B50bDC0080f5Abb9a323)
 |Private Sale|0.1B|1%|180-day cliff, followed by 5% monthly vesting for 5 months, then 3% monthly vesting for 25 months|[0xa0a68F7DbD159F7781A07E942cF67B236b4F3aCe](https://mumbai.polygonscan.com/address/0xa0a68F7DbD159F7781A07E942cF67B236b4F3aCe)

-# TheDragonPresale <br />
+# MeetcapPresale <br />
-TheDragonPresale is a smart contract that holds the logic for the presale of TheDragon tokens, with the rate is **1500 TDG tokens/ 1 MATIC**. <br />
+MeetcapPresale is a smart contract that holds the logic for the presale of Meetcap tokens, with the rate is **1500 TDG tokens/ 1 MATIC**. <br />
+To get MCAP
-To get TDG tokens in TheDragonPresale contract, there are 3 ways: <br />
+tokens in MeetcapPresale contract, there are 3 ways: <br />

-#### 1. Send some test MATIC to TheDragonPresale address <br />
+#### 1. Send some test MATIC to MeetcapPresale address <br />
 The transaction will be revert if: <br />

 - The presale has already been ended. <br />
-- You want to buy TDG tokens amount that exceeds the presale balance. <br />
+- You want to buy MCAP tokens amount that exceeds the presale balance. <br />

-#### 2. Connect to web3 on [Mumbai Polygonscan](https://mumbai.polygonscan.com/) and directly interact with [TheDraGonPresale smart contract](https://mumbai.polygonscan.com/address/0xF818d79D7A995dB4237B85715Bc51085960897BE). <br />
+#### 2. Connect to web3 on [Mumbai Polygonscan](https://mumbai.polygonscan.com/) and directly interact with [MeetcapPresale smart contract](https://mumbai.polygonscan.com/address/0xF818d79D7A995dB4237B85715Bc51085960897BE). <br />
 The transaction will be reverted if: <br />

 - The presale has already been ended. <br />
-- You want to buy TDG tokens amount that exceeds the presale balance. <br />
+- You want to buy MCAP tokens amount that exceeds the presale balance. <br />
 - You buy with 0 MATIC <br />
 - The beneficiary address is the zero address. <br />

-#### 3. Buy TDG tokens in the presale section on a website (not yet implemented) <br />
+#### 3. Buy MCAP tokens in the presale section on a website (not yet implemented) <br />